Sell on your terms. No Commissions - No Fees - Any Condition

 Another useful resource is the Home Affordable Modification Program (HAMP).
 Although it is a federal initiative, it benefits New York homeowners by providing mortgage modifications that make payments more manageable.

 Exploring these resources as soon as possible can be highly beneficial.
 Homeowners can seek personalized advice and assistance from local housing counseling agencies.
-These organizations monitor available foreclosure assistance programs and work with individuals to develop strategies tailored to their specific needs.
+These organizations monitor available foreclosure assistance programs and work with individuals to develop strategies tailored to their needs.

 Can Homeowners Negotiate with the Lender Post-Auction?